f3d-app/f3d/README.md

 f3d /path/to/file.ext
 ```

-Optionally, append `--output=/path/to/img.png` to save the rendering into an image file.
+Optionaly, append `--output=/path/to/img.png` to save the rendering into an image file.

 See the [Quickstart Guide](doc/user/QUICKSTART.md) for more information about getting started with F3D.